cs1302uga/cs1302-minesweeper-alpha/README.md

 adjacent to square (1,2) is 2, the number 2 is now placed in that cell.

-If the player reveals a square containing a mine, then the following message should be displayed and the program should terminate gracefully:
+If the player reveals a square containing a mine, then the following message should be displayed and the program should exit *gracefully* (as defined near the end of this section):

 ```